 Busch went on to race for team owner Roger Penske from 2006-11 and Furniture Row Racing in 2012-13.
 During this time, Busch added to his racing legacy by leading Furniture Row Racing to a berth in the coveted Chase for the NASCAR Sprint Cup.
 In 2014, Busch joined Stewart-Haas Racing with aspirations to win another Sprint Cup Championship.

-Throughout his illustrious career, Busch is a 24-time race victor in NASCAR's elite division and ranks 28th on the series' all-time win list.
+Throughout his illustrious career, Busch is a 29-time race victor in NASCAR's elite division and ranks 26th on the series' all-time win list.

 Born: August 04, 1978

-Claim to Fame: Busch won the 2004 NASCAR Sprint Cup Championship and ranks 28th on the series’ all-time win list.
+Claim to Fame: Busch won the 2004 NASCAR Sprint Cup Championship and ranks 26th on the series' all-time win list.
+He won the 2017 Daytona 500.